mahammadbakr/mahammadbakr/README.md

 <samp>
-My Name is Mohammed Bakr, I’m Senior Level Flutter Developer, I Develop Mobile Applications With Flutter And Dart with +4 years experience in it, I used React Native for 1 year and Native Android Applications with Java +2 years, I'm Planning to be better with MERN Stack Tools , I’ve been Experienced in Development Field Since Last years of my High School.
+My Name is Mohammed Bakr, I’m Senior Flutter Developer, I Develop Mobile Applications With Flutter And Dart with 4 years experience in it, Also I used React Native  and Native Android Applications with Java, I’ve been Experienced in Development Field Since Last years of my High School, I'm Also Full Stack MERN developer since i use react, mongodb, node js and express js for backend side and web development.
 One of my Biggest Hobbies is Writing Codes And Handling Errors.

 </samp>